Ficool

 Merlin stared at his sister, then sighed.
 "What would that change?"

-But… They had managed to pass the written exam of the second ranked best Mage Academy in the world.
+But—not even considering that they still had the Academy's assessment to get through—they had managed to pass its written exam; the second ranked best Mage Academy in the world: Prestige Academy.
 Well, managed was for him alone.
 He had barely scraped through, if he was being honest, while Nora had scored in the top percentile.
-Regardless, all they had to do now was become at least C-Class Mages and they would be guaranteed spots in the Academy.
+But that was besides the point.
+They were not being ambitious.
+If they got in, then it was solely due to their abilities.

 "Being ambitious would mean sitting in the Consortium in the United States instead," Merlin replied.